frankabeike/Project_Portfolio/Project_Data_Pipeline/README.md

 # Project Data Pipeline

-This repository contains a data pipeline that automates data handling tasks between AWS S3 and Snowflake using Terraform and Python.
+This directory contains a data pipeline that automates data handling tasks between AWS S3 and Snowflake using Terraform and Python.
 The project is divided into two main components:

 1. **Terraform Script**
    Responsible for uploading and saving data in an AWS S3 bucket.